 What is a cast partial?

-Cast-metal partial dentures are so named because their underlying metal framework (substructure, major connector and tooth clasps) is custom fabricated (cast from metal alloy).
-Denture teeth and gum-colored plastic are then added to this framework to complete the appliance.
+Cast-metal partial dentures are so named because they have an underlying custom-fabricated metal framework (it makes up the partial’s major connector and tooth clasps).
+Denture teeth and pink plastic are then added to this framework to complete the appliance.

-Cast partials are typically the standard by which other types of partial dentures are compared.
-Due to the advantages they offer (strength, durability, excellent fit and retention, minimal thickness), they are typically considered to be the preferred type for most applications.
+Cast partials are the standard to which all other types are usually compared.
+Due to the advantages they offer (strength, durability, excellent fit and retention, minimal thickness), they are typically considered to be the preferred type of partial for most applications.

 How much does your dentist pay for a cast partial denture?

-Only a technician working in a dental laboratory has the skills and equipment necessary to fabricate a cast-metal partial.
+Only a technician working in a dental laboratory has the equipment and skills necessary to fabricate a cast-metal partial.
 And that means, beyond all of the other expenses involved when your dentist makes one for you, they’ll also incur a lab fee.

-Fee estimate for cast-metal partial denture: (Your dentist’s cost.)
+Fee estimate for a cast-metal partial denture: (Your dentist’s cost.)

 B) Acrylic (hard plastic) partial dentures –